knice/inquiry.ucsc.edu/source/_articles/2021-22/assessing-access.md

 Vidali hopes to continue the project---halted by the pandemic---when students return to campus.
 In addition to providing a practical resource for people with disabilities, the map will also serve, she said, "as an activist statement about how inaccessible the campus is."

-{% assign contrib = site.data.contributors | where:"last", page.author.last | first %}
+{% assign contrib = site.data.contributors | where:"last", page.author-last | first %}
 {% if contrib.url %}
 *&mdash;[{{ contrib.first }} {{contrib.last}}]({{ contrib.url }})*
 {% else %}